untamed wilderness and dark history

 The longest drive of our tour awaits us: 650 kms across an inhospitable backcountry of discomforting emptiness and ghostly remnants of Soviet mining settlements, what could you possibly desire more than this?

-In the late afternoon we'll gloriously cross the city limits of Magadan, one of the remotest towns of the former Soviet Union and, from 1932 to 1953, it was the administrative center of Dalstroy, a vast and brutal forced-labor gold-mining operation and forced-labor camp system.
+In the late afternoon we'll gloriously cross the city limits of Magadan, one of the remotest towns of the former Soviet Union and, from 1932 to 1953, the administrative centre of Dalstroy, a vast and brutal forced-labor gold-mining operation and forced-labor camp system.

 Dinner and overnight in Magadan.